RihTengWu/2021_MSSP/README.md

 **Scenario 3**: model_3_300_62

-For the model in Scenario 1, given an input real and imaginary part of the pressure fields (with size 270x210x2)
+All the three models are implemented with a geometry estimator and a deep-autoencoder.
+The geometry estimator and the decoder shares the features learned from the encoder.
+For the model in Scenario 1, given an input real and imaginary part of the pressure fields (with size 270x210x2), the geometry estimator will output a weight factor that controls the shape of the scatterer, and the decoder will output the reconstructed real and imaginary part of the pressure fields.
+For the model in Scenario 2, given an input real and imaginary part of the pressure fields (with size 270x210x2), the geometry estimator will output a scatterer configuration (defined in [1]) that controls the shape of the scatterer, and the decoder will output the reconstructed real and imaginary part of the pressure fields.